udayTX/us-analytics/README.md

-# A simple data visualization solution to monitor high-transactional I.T. systems.
+# A simple data visualization solution to monitor high-transactional I.T. systems running on kuberenetes cluster (microservices based deployment).

 Instructions to setup grafana and import dashboards.